Federal Estate Taxes

 - Special use valuation: The current version of the estate tax model incorporates this provision using data for cash rents, farm bank system loan rates, and property taxes.

 - Mortality rates: The current version of the model uses the most recent data from the SSA on mortality rates for 2019.

 - The current model also includes the "portability" provision.
 After 2010, married couples may transfer not only their estate to a surviving spouse in a tax-free manner, but also their unused estate tax exemption.
-Beginning in 2022, portability is calculated using the probability that an unmarried person is currently widowed.
-The transfer credit from a predeceased spouse is a average of exemptions transferred in each year (reported by the IRS) weighted by the probability of death in a single year.
+Beginning in 2021, portability is calculated using the probability that an unmarried person is currently widowed.
+The transfer credit from a predeceased spouse is an average of exemptions transferred in each year (reported by the IRS) weighted by the probability of death in a single year.
 These estimates are further adjusted to match the share of IRS reported returns that elect portability to account for surviving spouses who do not utilize the provision.
 For more information on the election of portability see the IRS website.